jamierkier2023/Securing-the-Future-Comprehensive-Cybersecurity-Risk-Analysis-Data-Protection-Strategies./README.md

 # Cybersecurity Risk Analysis Project

 ## Project Overview
 This project, **Cybersecurity Risk Analysis: Analyze cybersecurity risks for a company and recommend measures to protect sensitive data and infrastructure**, is designed at an **intermediate level** of data analytics.
+This project analyzes **LOCK Co.’s cybersecurity risks** using SQL queries and data visualization.
+It aims to detect vulnerabilities, assess threats, and provide actionable recommendations to protect sensitive data, ensure compliance, and maintain client trust.
 The primary tool used is **PostgreSQL**, focusing on **cybersecurity analysis** to evaluate risks and propose actionable security improvements.

 ## Specialization & Tools
 - **Specialization:** Cybersecurity Analysis
 - **Business Focus:** General
 - **Primary Tool:** PostgreSQL

----

-## Project Learning Opportunities
-Through this project, learners will gain experience in:
-- Writing and optimizing **SQL queries**
-- Performing **data exploration, manipulation, and transformation**
-- Conducting **exploratory data analysis** on cybersecurity datasets
-- Developing **critical risk analysis skills** to identify and mitigate security vulnerabilities

 ---

 ## Learning Skills Developed